 Although you will think of your finished house as a timber frame home, there is more to your Riverbend home than just the timber structure.
 We incorporate Insulated Concrete Forms (ICFs) and Structural Insulated Panels (SIPs) with the timber framing to create a complete shell that is strong, enduring, and energy efficient.
 This envelope is comprised of products that are all part of the PFB corporate family of building solutions.

 Thanks to our strong relationships with our fellow PFB companies, we’re able to use the best available materials to construct a shell you can rely on.
 Using products designed to work together means your home will be constructed more efficiently and have a tighter energy envelope once completed.
 See how we put together our timber frame homes using ICFs and SIPs to bring you classic design coupled with modern efficiency below.
-Learn more about our Structural Shell Construction options.
+Learn more about our Structural Shell Construction option.

 The reason you want to build a timber frame home is not for the structural nature of timbers, but because of the beauty that those exposed beams and trusses provide.
 Because we know our products best, we understand how to design a complete building structure to meet your design goals as well as your budget and energy needs.

 When we design the structure of your home, we utilize all of our building materials to find the optimal combination to construct your home.
+This hybrid timber home construction method gives us the most flexibility.
 Some timbers may stand alone, while others are actually designed to sit atop an ICF or SIP wall.
-Because we source our ICFs and SIPs from our fellow companies, we have developed a deep understanding of these products.
-We are also proud to vouch for the quality of these products to provide our customers with top-of-the-line components.
+Because we source our ICFs and SIPs from our fellow companies, we have developed a deep understanding of these products and vouch for the quality these products provide our customers.